» Manuscript submission

 Manuscript formatting ▲ To top

-Manuscripts should be prepared in line with the 6th edition of APA Manual.
+Manuscripts should be prepared in line with the 7th edition of the APA Manual.
 In some cases the Horizons of Psychology guidelines deviate from the APA ones – all such instances are documented in these instructions.

 - The manuscript must be prepared in one of the widespread used word processors (such as Microsoft Word) and must be saved in one of the standard file formats (.docx, .doc, or .rtf).